 moorland covering 954 square kilometres (368 sq mi) in South Devon,

-To the average visitor, listening to the folklore and legends over a pint in a
+To a first time visitor, listening to folklore and fable over a pint in a

-centuries old pub is a once in a lifetime experience.
-The spooky
+centuries old pub can be a once in a lifetime experience.
+Spooky

-tales encompassing pixies, ghosts and weird happenings, mostly dismissed or forgotten in the outside
+tales encompassing pixies, ghosts and weird happenings stir the imagination; mostly dismissed or forgotten in the outside

-world a part of everyday life on the moors.
+world they are an integral part of everyday life on the moors.

 Dewerstone, a hundred meter plus granite outcrop associated historically with the

 Devil, to the ghosts of Roman legionaries visible under a full moon at the old hill fort on